spir611/MyProject_AlanTuring/README.md

 </ul>

 <p></p>
+<h3>Contact Section</h3>
+<p>This section contains my name and contact email address with a direct link to outlook.</p>

 <h3>Footer</h3>
-<p>My footer contains my Social Media links, Credits links, and a copy of my navegation menu.
+<p>My footer contains my Social Media links (Whatsapp, Facebook, Telegram, LinkedIn and GitHub), Credits links, and a copy of my Navigation Menu.
 In Pc in also includes an image relating to
  Artificial Intelligence. (source link to image: <a href="https://therythmasticworld.blogspot.com/2022/12/artificial-intelligence.html ">Artificial Intelligence Head (author: Michael Elkan)</a></p>

 <p></p>